-Some people might take a lovely bath afterwards, do a chakra cleansing meditation, engage in some New Moon Yoga, or check in with their astrologer to see which area of focus is supercharged for them 😉, but ultimately this time is meant to be for you, so feel free to fill it with whatever is going to make you feel the most fulfilled and clear about how you feel as well as the dreams you would like to attract into your life in the future.
+Some people might like to do a Tarot or Oracle card spread, take a lovely bath, do a chakra cleansing meditation, roll out their mat for some New Moon Yoga, or perhaps even check in with their astrologer to see which area of focus is supercharged for them 😉, but ultimately this time is meant to be for you, so feel free to fill it with whatever is going to make you feel the most fulfilled and clear about how you feel as well as the dreams you would like to attract into your life in the future.

 Get the Moon Magic Guidebook ✨

 Learn how to track the moon phases to invite more magic into your life + career!
 My free Moon Magic Guidebook explains how to work with the Moon to manifest your greatest goals & intentions and flow in tune with the monthly cycles simply by peering up at the night sky.